Shakti-crypto/Demo-repo/README.md

 # DEMO Project

-I have created this demo repository for learning the workings of github
+I have created this demo repository for learning the workings of github!